bradymiller2310/FantasyFootballDashboard/README.md

 ## **Getting Started**
 Follow the steps below to get started with creating your own fantasy football dashboard, customized to your very own league.
+If you have any questions about the steps below, feel free reach out to either of us via the emails at the top.

 1) Download R Studio & R
    - This can be done at the following link  (https://posit.co/download/rstudio-desktop/)